Standard Terms and Conditions

 (b) to the extent that any stage payment invoice has been assigned to or is to be assigned to an invoice financier by the Company resulting in an invoice financier providing finance to the Company on an assigned stage payment invoice, then the Buyer will not under any circumstances seek to set off, deduct or counterclaim against any payment due to the invoice financier in relation to the assigned debt, any claim the Buyer may then or later have against the Company in respect of any Goods or Services supplied or to be supplied by the Company which are not the subject of that stage payment invoice (the Buyer acknowledging that its only recourse in such circumstances being against the Company).

 10.1.
 Where the Company is not the manufacturer of the Goods, the Company shall endeavour to transfer to the Buyer the benefit of any warranty or guarantee given to the Company.

 10.2.
 The Company warrants that (subject to the other provisions of these Conditions) upon delivery ,and for a period of 12 months from the date of delivery, the Goods shall:

 (a) be of satisfactory quality within the meaning of the Sale of Goods Act 1979 and the Supplier of Goods and Services Act 1982;

 (c) be reasonably fit for any particular purpose for which the Goods are being bought if the Buyer had made known that purpose to the Company in writing and the Company has confirmed in writing that it is reasonable for the Buyer to rely on the skill and judgement of the Company.

-(d) in the case of machinery, carry a CE marking to European Standards if the Goods have been manufactured by the Company.
+(d) in the case of machinery, carry a CE marking or equivalent standard to European Standards if the Goods have been manufactured by the Company.